EReis0/PowerShell-Modules/Modules/KitchenSink/README.md

 ## New-SecuredJSON

-This function has dynamic parameters, in order to execute this function you need to pass it the `-FilePath` and at least one `-Params`.
-It will then encrypt the values to the parameters defined and output the results into a JSON file.
+This function has dynamic parameters.
+To execute it, pass the `-FilePath` and at least one `-Params`.
+It encrypts the parameter values and outputs the results into a JSON file.

 ```powershell
 $params = @{